-Your enterprise resource planning (ERP) system needs to keep pace with your FinTech business expansion; otherwise, you could be limiting growth potential, introducing unnecessary risk and potentially dragging down your valuations.
+Your enterprise resource planning (ERP system) needs to keep pace with your FinTech business expansion; otherwise, you could be limiting growth potential, introducing unnecessary risk, and potentially dragging down your financial valuations.

-Despite the current volatility in global markets, the FinTech space will continue to focus on expanding and evolving.
+Despite the current volatility in global markets, the FinTech industry will continue to focus on expanding and innovating.
 These companies are understandably focused on growing their businesses and building their competitive advantage in a fast-paced and complex sector.
 But it’s also critical to think ahead and plan for the later stages of growth by investing in a more formal ERP system like NetSuite.

-Whether your FinTech organization is focused on lending, payment processing or digital banking, a system like NetSuite can seamlessly span geographies and handle large volumes of transactions.
-It can also process intercompany transactions without the need for manual intervention — which can help boost efficiency and productivity across the organization while minimizing risk.
+Whether your FinTech company is focused on financial lending, payment processing or digital banking, an ERP system like NetSuite can seamlessly span geographies and handle large volumes of transactions.
+It can also process intercompany financial transactions without the need for manual intervention — which can help boost efficiency and productivity across the organization while minimizing risk.

 “NetSuite’s capabilities help FinTech lending companies directly link their lending platforms into the tool which can significantly reduce the time it takes to perform the reconciliation process on a monthly basis,” said James Lichau, Assurance Partner and Co-Leader of Financial Services at BPM, who works closely with many FinTech firms.
 “That feature alone could save days of time over the year.
 It’s significant and a huge time saver.”
-Similar advantages emerge for FinTech payment processors, added Lichau.
+Similar advantages emerge for FinTech innovation through financial payment processors, added Lichau.
 “It just makes everything so much easier as opposed to having to do it manually.”
 FinTech provides a more efficient, secure, and cost-effective way to manage financial transactions and processes.
 It can help businesses reduce costs, increase efficiency and save time when making financial decisions.

 Limitations to “off-the-shelf” accounting systems

-Most young companies in FinTech and beyond rely on “off-the-shelf” accounting systems in the early stages of their operations.
+Most young companies in the FinTech industry and beyond rely on “off-the-shelf” accounting systems in the early stages of their operations.
 Unfortunately, the limited features of these applications will typically slow an organization’s growth trajectory, especially with innovations in FinTech.
 For example, they are usually based on a single-entity structure — if your organization becomes more complex than that, processes can quickly become onerous and tedious.

 When is the right time to implement NetSuite?